brandenc40/ratelimiter/README.md

 Rate limiter used to ensure a minimum duration between executions.

 Additionally supports the optional limit of max queue size.
-This can be used to ensure programs don't bottleneck due to having too many requests queued by the ratelimiter at a given time.
+This can be used to ensure programs don't bottleneck due to having too many requests queued by the ratelimiter at any given time.

 ## Package Interface